mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/document-templates/document-template.md

 ---
 title: "Document Template"
-url: /refguide7/document-template
+url: /refguide7/document-template/
 parent: "document-templates"
 ---

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}

 This document describes the properties of a document template.
-If you want to see what document templates are for and what kind of widgets can be placed on them, you can check the [Document Templates](document-templates) overview documentation.
+If you want to see what document templates are for and what kind of widgets can be placed on them, you can check the [Document Templates](/refguide7/document-templates/) overview documentation.

 {{% /alert %}}